 The doctoral curriculum allows the student to take elective courses or apply for a concentration to meet individual special interests and enrich the educational experience.
 Students may choose electives from any of the doctoral offerings of the College of Psychology.
-Note that in each curriculum a certain number of electives must be taken in the intervention area.
-Students should note that PSY 2806 (Intermediate Statistics with Lab) is not considered an elective for Ph.D. students.
+Note that a certain number of electives must be taken in the intervention area.

-The Ph.D. program requires a minimum of 118 credit hours.
-The required courses are arranged in a model sequence presented on the pages to follow.
+The Psy.D. program requires a minimum of 119 credit hours, and its curriculum is presented on the next several pages in a model course sequence.
 While the courses will generally be offered in the sequences shown, exceptions do occur.
 The student should not regard the sequences as inviolable.
 However, students are strongly discouraged from deviating from the recommended model curriculum sequence as this may impact their financial aid status.
 To assist the student in completing the program, a selection of required and elective courses is offered during the summer sessions.
 In unusual circumstances, students may plan an individualized course sequence that will best meet their educational goals and timetables.
 In doing so, care should be exercised to ensure that all prerequisites and co-requisites are met, and students must clear their course plan with the Office of Academic Affairs.
 Students are advised to consult with faculty mentors about choice of electives that best meet their career objectives.